 ICT and Online Safety resources are increasingly used across the curriculum.
 We believe it is essential for Online Safety guidance to be given to the pupils on a regular and meaningful basis.
 Online Safety is embedded within our curriculum and we continually look for new opportunities to promote Online Safety.

-The School has a framework for teaching internet skills in Computing lessons informally when opportunities arise and as part of the Online Safety curriculum
+The School has a framework for teaching internet skills in Computing lessons

 The School provides additional opportunities which may include PSHE days, projects and tutorials to teach about Online Safety